Chicago, Rock Island and Pacific Railroad (2017)

-The Chicago Rock Island & Pacific Railroad LLC (AAR-reporting mark RILX) is an American Class III railroad operating in Mississippi.
+The Chicago Rock Island & Pacific Railroad LLC (AAR-reporting mark RI) is an American Class III railroad operating in Mississippi, Kansas and Oklahoma.
 It uses the name and the most recent corporate identity of the first Chicago, Rock Island and Pacific Railroad (1852–1980).

 History

 After a career of about 15 years with Union Pacific and Canadian National (CN), Robert J. Riley began to offer contract switching services around 2010.
 In 2017, he obtained the rights to the name Chicago, Rock Island and Pacific Railroad including their "The Rock"-Trademark and incorporated his own company of that name in Hernando, Mississippi.

 In early 2019, the new Rock Island Rail concluded an agreement with Coahoma County in north-west Mississippi to lease and operate the county's 60-mile Mississippi Delta Railroad, starting March 1, 2019.
 The lease with the prior operator, C&J Railroad Company, had been terminated effective February 8, 2019.
 Startup by March 1 was delayed, as the Surface Transportation Board approval was slowed down by partial references to an older operator, Gulf and Ohio Railways d.b.a.
 Mississippi Delta Railroad, and appeals by both C&J Railroad and CN's Illinois Central Railroad.
 After the withdrawal of C&J Railroad's objection and rejection of CN's appeal, a second application to the STB on May 22, 2019, was approved on June 7, 2019.
 It grants Rock Island Rail common carrier operation on about 0.2 miles of track at Swan Lake, Mississippi.
 The rest of the county's infrastructure had been relegated to non-common carrier, contract service back in 2001.
 There, Rock Island Rail's first revenue run took place on April 28, 2019.
 Since then, the company currently operates freight service on the Mississippi Delta Railroad.
 It serves some local customers, but primarily uses the infrastructure to store empty or loaded (Storage in transit) rail cars.

+In November 2024, Coahoma County requested lease proposals for the Mississippi Delta Railroad.
+The highest bidder was American Services Rail (ASR).
+In March 2025, ASR filed a verified notice with the Surface Transportation Board to take over operations on Mississippi Delta Railroad.